mautic/user-documentation/docs/reports/reports.rst

 4. Reset the schedule as needed.

 Reporting data is also available to export by API.
-For more information, see the :xref:`API documentation`.
+For more information, see the :xref:`Reports API documentation`.